 Liuwa Plains National Park

-A large grassy plain and woodland area home to a multitude of large mammals and birds.
+Liuwa is a large grassy plain and woodland area home to a multitude of large mammals and birds.
 Africa’s second largest wildebeest gathering also takes place here, and is virtually unknown (overshadowed by the major East African migration)!

 This is an incredible fact considering how awe-inspiring the event is, and one definitely worth planning a trip around.
 Private mobile safaris can be arranged into the area with professional guides but there are no permanent lodges and camps; in other words the only way to visit this area is with a pre-planned expedition….